HackPGH Rules, Regulations, and Everything in Between! (updated May 2018)

 - Parking Tickets

-- Parking Permit (white): This tag should be used for any personal items or materials used on a project that cannot fit in a bin.
+- Parking Permit (green): This tag should be used for any personal items or materials used on a project that cannot fit in a bin.
 Parking Permits have a fourteen-day time limit.
 If a project runs over the monthly limit, the member must get board approval to get another Parking Permit.

 - Parking Ticket (pink): Items that are left over a month, blocking a walkway, or missing a Parking Permit (or other acceptable tags) will be marked with a Parking Ticket.
 If an item has a Parking Ticket for over fourteen days, the property will be considered abandoned and either disposed of or declared "Up For Grabs."